High pathogenicity avian influenza H7Nx has been confirmed in Victoria.

 - HPAI can cause severe illness and death in infected birds.

-- The HPAI subtype H5Nx clade 2.3.4.4b has resulted in illness and deaths in birds globally, as well as terrestrial and aquatic mammals.
+- The HPAI H5Nx 2.3.4.4b has resulted in illness and deaths in birds globally, as well as terrestrial and aquatic mammals.

-- HPAI H5Nx 2.3.4.4b viruses have recently been detected in dairy cattle and goats in the United States.
-These are the first known detections of HPAI H5Nx 2.3.4.4b in cattle and goats.
+- HPAI H5Nx 2.3.4.4b viruses have been detected in dairy cattle, goats and an alpaca in the United States.
+These are the first known detections of HPAI H5Nx 2.3.4.4b in cattle, goats and alpcaca.

-- As of 26 April 2024, HPAI H5N1 has been detected in Indonesia and a sub-Antarctic island (South Georgia).
-While AI has been detected in mainland Antarctica, it is not yet fully typed.
+- HPAI H5N1 has been detected in Indonesia and in Antarctica.
 More details on the locations of historic and current outbreaks are available at WAHIS.

-- HPAI subtype H5Nx is not present in Australia, however it is advancing globally.
+- HPAI H5Nx 2.3.4.4b is not present in Australia, however it is advancing globally.

 - Though the likelihood of HPAI H5Nx being introduced to Australia through migratory birds’ annual flight paths has increased with the globalisation of HPAI H5Nx, the likelihood is still considered to be low.